New Eagle Kindergarten Program

 We will be learning to work and play with others, to accept responsibility, to listen while others talk, to show self-control, to be cooperative, and to develop a good self-concept.
 We will also be developing the ability to follow directions, listen attentively, work independently, use time wisely and complete tasks within an expected amount of time.

 The elementary schools in Tredyfrrin/Easttown use an anti-bullying program called Olweus Prevention Program.
 Olweus promotes a structured approach to the prevention of bullying.
-Last year our school implemented the PATHS (Promoting Alternative Thinking Strategies) curriculum as part of our pro-social program.
+We also use the PATHS (Promoting Alternative Thinking Strategies) curriculum as part of our pro-social program.

 The PATHS Curriculum is a program designed to facilitate the development of self-control, positive self-esteem, emotional awareness and interpersonal problem-solving skills.
 The purposes of the PATHS Curriculum are to enhance social and emotional competence and understanding in children, as well as to develop a caring, pro-social context that facilitates educational processes in the classroom.